Jody328/weathrly/README.md

 ### Autocomplete Search

 The city input field features an autocomplete dropdown that suggests cities as you type.
 This list is populated from a local JSON file containing major cities in South Africa.
 Users can navigate the suggestions with arrow keys and select a city with the Enter key or a mouse click.

+### Configuration Management

+All external service details, including the secret API key and the API base URL, are stored in environment variables.
+This ensures a strict separation between code and configuration, making the application more secure and easily deployable to different environments (development, staging, production).

 ### (Bonus) Why TanStack Query?